ECCC-ASTD-MRD/MIDAS-src/src/README.md

 ## Using midas_build - for most use cases

-Although the present build strategy is based on [GNU make](https://www.gnu.org/software/make/), we provide a fully automated build wrapper script that should be used in most use cases: **`midas_build`**.
-It builds MIDAS executables on both front and backend using multicore compilation and does some error checking.
+Although the present build strategy is based on [GNU make](https://www.gnu.org/software/make/), we provide a fully automated build wrapper script that should be used in most use cases:
+**`midas_build`**.
+It builds MIDAS executables using multicore compilation and does some error checking.

 ### Configuring the compilation and linking process